 From Bangalore to Ooty

 The distance between Ooty and Bangalore is 270Km.
 There are direct buses between Bangalore and Ooty, which would take around 7 hours to reach.
 There are no direct trains available between Bangalore and Ooty.
 There is a train available from Bangalore to Mysore and one can take a bus from Mysore to Ooty.
+It would also make a scenic trip if you plan a bike ride to Ooty from Bangalore.

 From Mumbai to Ooty